List of foreign agents in Russia: History

-Since the inclusion in the register was seen by many as placing a negative label on NGOs, which damaged their reputation and presented NGOs as a kind of hostile element (due to the interpretation of the phrase “foreign agent” as a synonym for the phrase “foreign spy”), after the adoption of the law, NGOs were not particularly active fulfilled his requirements.
+Since the inclusion in the register was seen by many as placing a negative label on NGOs, which damaged their reputation and presented NGOs as a kind of hostile element (due to the interpretation of the phrase "foreign agent" as a synonym for the phrase "foreign spy"), after the adoption of the law, NGOs were not particularly active fulfilled his requirements.
 Thus, as of 1 August 2014, only 11 organizations were included in the register, despite the fact that officials, just four months after the adoption of the law, announced 654 organizations - potential candidates for being included in the list..At the same time, although a number of experts point out the need to account for "foreign agents" as lobbyists, it is believed that damage to reputation persists even after the organization is excluded from the register.

 In the future, the number of NGOs in the register began to increase.
 So, as of March 2017, there were already 102 organizations in the register, while some of them managed to achieve a formal exclusion.
 However, the Ministry of Justice continued to list them on its website, indicating the date and reason for the termination of the status of "foreign agent".
 The maintenance of the register was regulated by a departmental order of the Ministry of Justice, which did not provide for the complete deletion of information, and, moreover, was applied inconsistently.
-So, in October 2015, information about organizations that were excluded from it briefly disappeared from the register, but then this information quickly returned to the register.As a result, in January 2016, the Kostroma Center for the Support of Public Initiatives appealed to the Supreme Court against the order of the Ministry of Justice on the procedure for maintaining the register of non-profit organizations performing the functions of a “foreign agent”, stating that it contradicts the federal law on NGOs and that the continued presence in the published register of an organization that ceased to perform the functions of a “foreign agent”, damages its business reputation.
-As a result of legal proceedings, despite the initial position of the Ministry of Justice on the compliance of this procedure for maintaining the register with the law, the order was corrected, and information about organizations that ceased to perform the functions of a “foreign agent” was completely excluded from the register in March 2017.
+So, in October 2015, information about organizations that were excluded from it briefly disappeared from the register, but then this information quickly returned to the register.As a result, in January 2016, the Kostroma Center for the Support of Public Initiatives appealed to the Supreme Court against the order of the Ministry of Justice on the procedure for maintaining the register of non-profit organizations performing the functions of a "foreign agent", stating that it contradicts the federal law on NGOs and that the continued presence in the published register of an organization that ceased to perform the functions of a "foreign agent", damages its business reputation.
+As a result of legal proceedings, despite the initial position of the Ministry of Justice on the compliance of this procedure for maintaining the register with the law, the order was corrected, and information about organizations that ceased to perform the functions of a "foreign agent" was completely excluded from the register in March 2017.
 The columns on the date and reason for the exclusion in the registry itself remained.

+In 2023, the European Court of Human Rights ruled that the law violates fundamental rights and bears "hallmarks of a totalitarian regime" by creating an environment of suspicion toward independent voices.